-We edit for substance as well as line edit (also known as copy editing), either shaping whole sections or simply correcting grammar, spelling, punctuation, word choice, etc. For fiction, we only offer line editing/copy editing.
+Nonfiction: We edit for substance as well as expression, shaping entire sections or simply correcting grammar, spelling, punctuation, word choice, and sentence structure (line editing).

 Book design and layout

 Cover and interior page design and production for trade nonfiction, fiction, and illustrated books.

 Creation of print-ready mechanicals for offset and digital book printers.

 Manufacturing and print supervision

 Printer selection, printing, binding, and delivery.
 Want a short run paperback on a digital press?
 No problem.
 How about a long run using 4-color web offset printers, case binding, foil stamping and a cloth slipcase?
 Sure.
 We will match your specific printing needs with the best printers across North America, including many that New York's "Big Five" publishers use.

 Ebook creation and conversion

 Books you publish through Butler Books can be made into ebooks.
 We can also convert your previously-published books into ebooks, or publish your manuscript solely as an ebook if you want to forgo printing.
 We can also make your ebook available in the Amazon Kindle Store so readers can instantly find and purchase it from their Kindle devices and reading apps.